adamjberg/adamjberg.github.io/personal/_posts/2020-09-25-breadth-first-search-a-walk-in-the-park-chapter-one.md

 *Thunder Birds*

 ### Actually feel calm
-Past me is calm, but current me just realized the amount of time that has elapsed between these thoughts is is tiny.
+Past me is calm, but current me just realized the amount of time that has elapsed between these thoughts is tiny.
 I'm approaching the three hour mark of writing details, but my past self is still seated calmly on the bench.
 I have maybe been at the park for a few minutes, and it's taken me three hours to barely scratch the surface of what these condensed thoughts actually are.

 ### Shoulders relaxed